 20 to 25 cups of tea can be made from 2 oz of loose leaf tea.

 Brewing Instructions for Pear Mu Tan White Tea

 Steep this tea multiple times as loose leaf teas have far more flavor than traditional tea bags due to the superior quality and freshness.
 Tea strength is a personal decision, so please experiment to determine your preferences.

 Use water between 180 and 190 degrees F, or allow boiling water to stand for 2 minutes.
-Steep your Pear Mu Tan White Tea as little as 1 minutes, but not more than 4 minutes.
-For each of the following steeps use water of the same temperature and double the steep time.
-Pear Mu Tan White Tea can be steeped at least 2 times and depending on the steep times, as many as 4 times.
-Also, consider blending the first steep with the following steeps to balance the tea.
-If you do not want to drink all the tea, store in fridge for wonderful iced tea.
+Steep your Pear Mu Tan White Tea as little as 1 minute, but not more than 4 minutes.
+For each of the following steeps, use water of the same temperature and double the steep time.
+Pear Mu Tan White Tea can be steeped at least 2 times and, depending on the steep times, as many as 4 times.
+Also, consider blending the first steep with the following steeps to balance the tea; if you do not want to drink all the tea, store it in the fridge for wonderful iced tea.